demisto/content-docs/docs/tutorials/tut-minemeld-migration.md

 <img src="../doc_imgs/tutorials/tut-minemeld-migration/aws-feed-configuration-1.png"></img>

 Cortex XSOAR provides default values for many of the configuration parameters, as determined by the source of the feed.
 To configure the integration instance to fetch from the same source as the MineMeld node we are migrating from, we only need to update a single parameter.
-In this particular case, we only need to click the `Sub-Feeds` dropdown menu and click `CLOUDFRONT`.
+In this particular case, we only need to click the `Services` dropdown menu and click `CLOUDFRONT`.

 <img src="../doc_imgs/tutorials/tut-minemeld-migration/aws-feed-configuration-2.png"></img>